Privacy Policy

 7.1 Security Measures

-• Encryption: All personal information is stored and transmitted using encryption protocols.
+• Encryption: Personal information is stored and transmitted using encryption protocols.

-• Access Controls: Strict access controls are in place to ensure that only authorized personnel can access personal information.
+• Access Controls: Strict controls ensure only authorised personnel access personal information.

-• Data Loss Prevention: Tools and protocols are used to prevent data loss and unauthorized access.
+• Data Loss Prevention: Tools and protocols are used to prevent data loss and unauthorised access.

-• Regular Audits: Security measures are regularly audited to ensure ongoing protection.
+• Regular Audits: Measures are audited regularly to ensure ongoing protection.

 7.2 Data Breach Response